nphach/kotoba-tag/README.md

 - [Resources](#resources)

 ### To Do
-- bind hiragana to input for tag word using wanakana
 - implement tag word validation (has definition, noun) using Jisho API (also tag syllable validating might be broken idk)
 - implement AI definition validation
 - scrape Japanese-to-Japanese definitions